-In any of the mathematical reasoning questions, a conditional statement is represented in “if then” form as p → q where ‘p’ is the antecedent and ‘q’ is the conclusion.
+In any of the mathematical reasoning questions, a conditional statement is represented in the “if then” form as p → q where ‘p’ is the antecedent and ‘q’ is the conclusion.

-Inverse of a conditional statement p → q is given as ~ p → ~ q.
+The inverse of a conditional statement p → q is given as ~ p → ~ q.

-Converse of a conditional statement p → q is given as q → p.
+The converse of a conditional statement p → q is given as q → p.

-Contrapositive of a conditional statement p → q is given as ~ q → ~ p.
+The contrapositive of a conditional statement p → q is given as ~ q → ~ p.

 Mathematical Reasoning Questions:

 Consider two statements represented as ‘a’ and ‘b’ where a = 2 + 3 = 6 and b = I am mad.
 Write a conditional statement indicating a → b.
-Write the inverse, converse and contrapositive of a → b.
+Write the inverse, converse, and contrapositive of a → b.

 The conditional statement a → b is written as